scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - PCB Extensions: clarify behavior in case of unknown extensions
 - Configuration: ensure all items are mentioned and cross referenced.
 - Rename "registration period" to "registration interval" to ensure consistency with "propagation interval"
-- Timestaps: add normative reference to POSIX.1-2024 to clarify counting of leap seconds
+- Timestamps: add normative reference to POSIX.1-2024 to clarify counting of leap seconds
 - Registration of Path Segments: clarify that a core AS has down segments registered by its direct or indirect customer ASes
 - Path Lookup Process: reformat and reword steps to clarify how an endpoint requests path segments
 - SCMP: remove experimental values from table and mention more error messages are in referenced spec